Jelena Rozga: Artistry

 Rozga's music is generally classified as pop.
 Her earlier music records were heavily influenced by and contained Mediterranean and traditional music elements.
 Her music projects from the 2010s onwards incorporate more traditional regional musical styles, such as folk and turbo-folk elements which can be further classified in a genre dubbed "Croatian neofolk".
 While her first two studio albums, Oprosti Mala and Bižuterija were more consistent genre-wise, Rozga's third studio album, Moderna žena, experimented with several musical genres, including mainstream music, electronic dance music (EDM), Dalmatian traditional music, pop balladry and rap.
 Rozga cited Magazin singer Ljiljana Nikolovska as her biggest musical inspiration and the main reason she decided to venture in the music industry.
 Rozga was credited for bringing back the popularity to the group Magazin to a level similar to the period when Nikolovska was the lead singer of the band.
 After Rozga's joining of the group, the number of sold-out arena concerts also increased.
 Since the launch of her solo career, Rozga is accompanied by an all-male band during live performances.
+This includes Pero on acoustic guitar, Donatello on bass guitar and two others on percussion and keyboard.
+Rozga's career is managed by Gordana Labović, who she has also cited as one of her closest friends.

+In 2018, Rozga revealed her list of top 50 Yugoslav songs, which included artists like Jelena Tomašević, Kemal Monteno, Novi Fosili, Željko Samardžić, Đorđe Balašević, Colonia, Toni Cetinski, Crvena Jabuka, Oliver Mandić, Gibonni, Josipa Lisac, Maja Odžaklievska, Indexi, Goran Karan, Dorian Gray, Bijelo Dugme, Kiki & Piloti and Zana Nimani.
+Her favorite song is "Krivi ljudi" by Doris Dragović.